 With this much power, cleaning bare floors (tile, marble, concrete, floorboards) is not going to be an issue.

 But what may cause problems is carpeting, even carpets with shorter fibers.
-This is due to the lack of a brushroll.
+It is due to the lack of a brush roll.
 Basically, on carpeting, it can remove surface debris in one or two passes, but for embedded dirt, 17 kPa of lift just isn’t going to cut it.
 For those of you with wall-to-wall carpeting, the Blaze may not be the best option.

 9-1/2-inch Cleaning Path

-If you don’t have carpets that reach from wall to wall, then you’ll be glad to know that high suction pressure combined with a wide 9-1/2-inch vacuum head will make vacuuming chores fly by in a blaze.
+If you don’t have carpets that reach from wall to wall, you’ll be glad to know that high suction pressure combined with a 9-1/2-inch vacuum head will make vacuuming chores fly by in ablaze.

 Not only that, but the vacuum head also has a swiveling neck which allows users to push and guide the Blaze in between and below pieces of furniture with little to no pre-vacuum prep.
 Less work, less fuss.

 And to make things even hotter for the Blaze, this stick vac is equipped with a massive 0.55-liter dust cup.
 For reference, the industry average is between 0.4 and 0.5 liters so Blaze has the upper hand in this department.